What is the Canadian Institute for Health Information?

 Evidence-based decisions

-While this information is now publicly reported, we have already been able to use it to make evidence-based decisions on clinical practice, benchmarking, planning and resource allocation.
+While this information is only being reported publicly this week for our Enhanced Care communities in Nova Scotia, as an organization, we have been measuring and analyzing our quality indicators internally for several years and have been using this information to make evidence-based decisions on clinical practice and continuous improvements.
 Specifically, we have seen improvements in the following indicators:

-We have also recognized three areas of focus for quality improvement initiatives and have active actions plans in place to make improvements in these areas.
+We have also recognized three areas of focus for quality improvement initiatives and have active action plans in place to make improvements in these areas.

 • Every resident fall is reviewed at weekly risk management meetings and analyzed for appropriateness of interventions